Transferring or Changing Degree

 Deadline for transfer requests

-Your transfer request form must be submitted no later than 1st of May 2018 for transfer in the following year – the beginning of the 1819 academic year.
+Your transfer request form must be submitted no later than 14th of May 2018 for transfer in the following year – the beginning of the 1819 academic year.
 This is an absolute deadline.
 Transfer requests received after this deadline are unlikely to be approved (with the exception of the below).

 After May, if you are applying for a degree transfer because you are unable to continue on your current degree programme (e.g., due to failing compulsory courses), please e-mail the Deputy Director of the Undergraduate School (Progression and Student Experience) as soon as possible to request the transfer and submit your application.
 This must be done by 8th September 2018.

 Important information about transferring your studies

 - Transfers are not automatic or guaranteed and are at the discretion of the school and are not automatic or guaranteed.